pulibrary/ops-catchall/projects/ubuntu_vm_image.md

   * With your Virtual Machine powered select the **File Menu**
     * Select File -> View Manager (You should see your Ubuntu VM)
     * Select View Machine Details and perform any additional edits
+    * Take a note of the path of your Disk image which you will need in the next step.
   * You can now copy the image by running the following:
     ```bash
     sudo qemu-img convert -f qcow2 -O vmdk /var/lib/libvirt/images/2024_jammy_<season>.qcow2 /home/<username>/Desktop/2024_jammy_<season>.vmdk